 Palm oil production is a valuable source of income in some developing countries and the issue of balancing human need while safeguarding animals and the environment is complicated.
-There are other sustainable options, such as coconut oil and rapeseed oil, although they’re more expensive, and while companies are increasingly using sustainable or organic palm oil, others argue that the most ethical option is to remain completely free of it.
+There are other sustainable options, such as coconut oil and rapeseed oil, although they’re more expensive and don’t produce as much per hectare.

 What you can do

 - Download the app Giki, which helpfully tells you if a product contains palm oil when you scan the barcode.

 - Buy own-brand products from shops that use RSPO certified palm oil.
 Think Marks and Spencers, Waitrose, or The Body Shop.

 - Check a company’s palm oil rating on the WWF’s buyers scorecard.
 This shares whether they use RSPO certified palm oil and how many tonnes they have used to date.